awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SubnetIds`  <a name="cfn-fsx-filesystem-subnetids"></a>
 Specifies the IDs of the subnets that the file system will be accessible from\.
-For Windows `MULTI_AZ_1` file system deployment types, provide exactly two subnet IDs, one for the preferred file server and one for the standby file server\.
-You specify one of these subnets as the preferred subnet using the `WindowsConfiguration > PreferredSubnetID` property\.
-For more information, see [ Availability and durability: Single\-AZ and Multi\-AZ file systems](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/high-availability-multiAZ.html)\.
+For Windows and ONTAP `MULTI_AZ_1` file system deployment types, provide exactly two subnet IDs, one for the preferred file server and one for the standby file server\.
+You specify one of these subnets as the preferred subnet using the `WindowsConfiguration > PreferredSubnetID` or `OntapConfiguration > PreferredSubnetID` properties\.
+For more information, see [ Availability and durability: Single\-AZ and Multi\-AZ file systems](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/high-availability-multiAZ.html) in the *Amazon FSx for Windows User Guide* and [ Availability and durability](https://docs.aws.amazon.com/fsx/latest/ONTAPGuide/high-availability-multiAZ.html) in the *Amazon FSx for ONTAP User Guide*\.
 For Windows `SINGLE_AZ_1` and `SINGLE_AZ_2` file system deployment types and Lustre file systems, provide exactly one subnet ID\.
 The file server is launched in that subnet's Availability Zone\.
 *Required*: Yes
 *Type*: List of String